arnoson/kirby-vite/README.md

 `@vitejs/plugin-legacy` will inline the css in the legacy js entry.
 So users with a legacy browser will download the css twice.
 [See this issue](https://github.com/vitejs/vite/issues/2062).

+## Contribution

+PRs are welcome!
+If you are contributing it'd be great if you

+- use conventional commits, so the release message can be auto-generated (and you are included in it!)
+- format your code (if you are using vscode, this should happen automatically on save, otherwise use `npm run format`)

+For quick manual testing, checkout the `/example` which uses the local vite and kirby plugin.
+When adding new features consider adding/improving tests in `/packages/kirby-vite/test` (right now we're only testing the kirby plugin).

+Thanks :~)

 ## Credits

 This plugin is highly inspired by [Diverently](https://github.com/Diverently)'s [Laravel Mix Helper for Kirby](https://github.com/Diverently/laravel-mix-kirby) and [André Felipe](https://github.com/andrefelipe)'s [vite-php-setup](https://github.com/andrefelipe/vite-php-setup).
 Many of the fine tunings I owe to [Johann Schopplich](https://github.com/johannschopplich) and his [Kirby + Vue 3 Starterkit](https://github.com/johannschopplich/kirby-vue3-starterkit).